openshift-psap/specfem-client/documentation/specfem_blog.md

 -------------------------

-The second phase of Specfem build consists in building the solver, that will perform the actual simulation.
+The second phase of Specfem build consists in building the solver, which will perform the actual simulation.
 However, the solver image cannot be constructed as simply as other images, as it requires an input file from the mesher phase: `values_from_mesher.h`.
 In the previous section, we explained how this file, along with the MPI mesh